LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

   because -1 is not within the *index set* of the array (which starts at 0 in C# and ends at ``data.Length - 1``.

+Of course we generally would be searching in an array with multiple elements.
+It is still important to check *edge cases*:  Check that the code correctly returns -1 if the array has length 0 (a legal length).

 Similar to linear searching, we provide a main program that tests it out.
 The whole code is in :repsrc:`binary_searching/binary_searching.cs`.
 It uses an elaboration of binary search that prints out the steps visually, as in the introduction to this section.
-It also references functions from the example projects searching and sorting.
+It also references previous example projects: functions from files :repsrc:`searching/searching.cs` and :repsrc:`sorting/sorting.cs`.

 .. literalinclude:: ../source/examples/binary_searching/binary_searching.cs
    :start-after: chunk-driver-begin